 Staying in Kaduna

-Kaduna city is large enough to accommodate visitors ranging from those on official assignments to vacationers and budget travellers.
+Kaduna city is large enough to accommodate visitors ranging from those on official assignments to vacationers and budget travelers.

 Deluxe Suites – 20,000 Naira per night.